popstas/windows-mqtt/README.md

 # Control PC with MQTT

-Tested on Windows 10 and Ubuntu Desktop 20.04
+Tested on Windows 10, Windows 11 and Ubuntu Desktop 20.04

 ## Features (modules)
 ### audio